 When do I do Kegel exercises During Sex?

 Kegel exercises offer an easy way to overcome premature ejaculation.
 Usually, you should change rhythm or positions when you start feeling too aroused or reaching a point of ejaculation to prevent premature ejaculation.

-However, if your arousal takes you by surprise or you fail to take action on time, then you will need to do Kegel squeeze to prevent ejaculation.
-You can then rest or change position to help you recover and continue with your performance.
+However, if your arousal takes you by surprise or you fail to take action on time, then you will need to do a Kegel squeeze to prevent ejaculation.
+You can then rest or change your position to help you recover and continue with your performance.
 Therefore, Kegel exercises cannot be used as a single way to overcome premature ejaculation.

 Finally, it is advisable to try to relax pelvic floor muscles during sex and only perform a squeeze Kegel when you feel too aroused to enable you last longer.
 This explains why most recommend that balance your daily Kegel exercises with general relaxation and reverses Kegel exercises.
 The exercises play a role a vital role in helping you develop a balanced control of pelvic floor muscles.

-What are the Safety Tips that you should Consider When Performing Kegel exercises?
+What are the Safety Tips that you Should Consider When Performing Kegel exercises?

 Kegel exercises are usually safe and comfortable to perform if you follow the instructions correctly.
 Here are some of the safety tips that you should include ensuring that you remain comfortable after every Kegel exercise session:

 - You should allow your muscles to recover by taking some time off once you start feeling tense or sore while performing or after performing Kegel exercises.